Greenlight logo

 • Teen checking accounts: Teen checking accounts are available for those ages 13-17.
 They offer many features of a standard checking account and often convert into standard checking accounts once the teen becomes an adult.
 Teen accounts still require parental approval, however.

-• Kids banking apps: Specialized money apps for children provide a tech-first alternative and are often a better choice for families.
-The child can have their own account (opened with parental approval) that the adult can monitor and set limits on.
-Children receive a debit card for everyday purchases, while parents can customize parental controls on the account.
-Usually, there is no minimum age requirement for these apps.
+• Kids banking apps: Specialized money apps for kids provide a tech-first alternative and are often a better choice for families.
+A child can have their own account (opened with parental approval) that the adult can monitor and set limits on spending.
+Kids receive a debit card for everyday purchases, while parents can customize parental controls on the account.
+Usually, these apps have no minimum age requirement.
 If this sounds useful, keep reading to learn more about Greenlight.*

 The types of accounts above are the best ways to learn about traditional banking terms or experiences.
 For more specialized savings goals, there are other account options.